On Isolated Umbilic Points: Isolated Umbilic Points

 This means that the curvature introduced by the ambient metric, through the Gauss equation, deforms only the second fundamental form of $S$.
 The perturbations are sufficient to control the principal foliation of $S$ and can be scaled arbitrarily $C_0$ close to the flat metric.
 Bump functions with support in a collared neighbourhood of the surface can then be used to bring the metric $L_2$ close to $g_0$.

 This paper is organized as follows.
 In the next section we give the geometric background for the computations that follow.
 Theorem \ref{t:1} is proven in Section \ref{s:3}, while Section \ref{s:4} contains the proof of Theorem \ref{t:2}.
-The two appendices contain the REDUCE computer algebra code to verify all calculations.